Using CSS classes to theme/customize Drupal without coding

 The procedure to create a block was described before already, but first make sure the field supports full HTML inputs.
 Then hit the “show blocks” button.
 Select the content for the new block (just hold the mouse button and select the text).
 Hit the “create DIV container” button and fill the “Stylesheet Classes” field with the CSS Classes needed.

 The following paragraphs will only refer to Context 3 - Beta 6

-This is a great module, it can let you change the blocks, menus, other modules behavior, and the properties of the webpage being accessed, it can only let change the properties of the webpage in general, not the property of any block or menu, but this is still pretty useful, perhaps you can trigger a specific style, or change the background of the webpage (if you can), this is something that may be used efficiently.
+This is a great module.
+It can let you change the blocks, menus, other modules behavior and the properties of the webpage being accessed.
+It can only let change the properties of the webpage in general.
+Not the property of any block or menu, but this is still pretty useful.
+Perhaps you can trigger a specific style or change the background of the webpage.
+This is something that may be used efficiently.

 Using CSS classes with Context is pretty simple.
 Just set some conditions (path, language, node type, …), make sure whether you want all the conditions to be true or not.
 Add the “Theme HTML” reaction and set the necessary CSS classes.
 Although this is a pretty simple change you can set a style which changes when it is inside an element with an specific CSS class.
 With this you can even change the appearance of the whole webpage.

 The following paragraphs will only refer to Omega 3